trickv/trick.vanstaveren.us_jekyll/wiki/Projects_Open_Source_Lirc-sharp.md

 These bindings aren't perfect, but will make for a great starting point for anyone who wants to capture LIRC button presses in a C\# program.

 This was designed and tested on lirc 0.8.0 only.
+It should be both backwards and forwards compatible as the LIRC Client API hasn't changed in quite a while.

 I have written a [simple proof-of-concept plugin](/wiki/Projects/Open_Source/Banshee/Plugins/banshee-lirc-plugin "wikilink")